cwgis/vimrc/README.md

 Shortcut
 --------
-1. BACKUP your `.vim` directory and `.vimrc` first.(IMPORTANT!)

-2. Some usually used key mappings in normal mode:
+1. Some usually used key mappings in normal mode:

 	a. `nt` to toggle NERDTree on and off